ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

 This was our first sprint.
 It followed several weeks of meetings regarding the design and ideation of our product.
-The main goal of this sprint was to establish main lines of communication, write up a GitHub protocol, and .
-This was important, we felt, because once our channels of communication were setup we could then work efficiently and effectively.
+The main goal of this sprint was to establish main lines of communication, write up a GitHub protocol, and create user stories.
+This was important, we felt, because once main lines of communication were setup, a GitHub protocol was established and stakeholder stories were drawn up we could then work efficiently and effectively.
 It was particularly important to make sure every team member had a good working understanding of how to use GitHub.
 On reflection, we should have dedicated more time to doing this.
 In particular, we would have benefited from one team member becoming the GitHub expert who could then go on to teach other team members how to use the platform.
 We should have also made sure that the GitHub protocol was discussed in more depth so we all understood how to properly utilise the branch-based workflow.